 The proposition of FL, which enables it to adapt to local changes, is based on the ``mini-batch learning'' technique in conventional ML model training, where the dataset is partitioned into smaller sub-blocks that are used for parameter updates rather than the whole dataset.
 The gradients are computed for each of these sub-blocks, i.e., mini-batches, and then a combination of these gradients, typically the average, is used as the gradient value for a parameter update step, which is repeated iteratively until convergence.
 Since the computation of the gradients for different mini-batches are independent, FL schemes can exploit the local processing capabilities of the edge devices in the vehicles to compute and transmit these in parallel, as illustrated in Figure 2.
 The central server then simply combines the collected gradients and performs model update, then transmits the new model parameters to each vehicle.
-This reduces the transmission overhead and preserves privacy since the much larger and vulnerable raw data are not transmitted, enabling significantly more nodes to participate in the model training, thus, increasing the local adaptivity of the ML model.
+This reduces the transmission overhead and preserves privacy to some extend since the much larger and vulnerable raw data is not transmitted, enabling significantly more nodes to participate in the model training, thus, increasing the local adaptivity of the ML model.

-Although FL has its advantages over centralized learning (CL), not all applications can benefit from FL strategies for model training.
+Although FL has its advantages over CL, not all applications can benefit from FL strategies for model training.
 Using FL is advantageous for applications and environments that satisfy three conditions: